Paddling the Rideau Canal in Downtown Ottawa (Hogs Back Locks to the Ottawa Locks)

 Hogs Back to Ottawa

-Today we refer to this 8.4 km (5.2 km) of canal as being all man-made, but that's not really true, almost 4 km of this distance actually takes advantage of natural features.
-I'll go backwards from our normal routing (south to north) and start at the Ottawa Locks (so go north to south) since this is how this section was built (Ottawa Locks first).
+To explain the geography and construction of this section of the Rideau Canal, I'll go backwards from our normal routing (south to north) and start at the Ottawa Locks (so go north to south) since this is how this section was built (Ottawa Locks first).
 I've marked some of the historic geography on the map so that you can visually see the locations.

 A little bit of historic trivia is that the exact route you will be travelling, plus the dam at Hogs Back, were in fact Colonel By's second choice for the route of the canal in this section.
 His original plan was to simply run a canal cut from the Ottawa locks to the Notch of the Mountain.
 From there it would follow the present course but intersect the Rideau River at the foot of Three Rock Rapids (at the foot of Peter's Gully - about 270 metres north (downstream) of the present Hogs Back dam).
 He then planned to run a canal cut around Three Rock Rapids (Hogs Back), put three detached locks into Gloucester Snie (a flood channel that ran around the east side of Three Island Rapids) - bypassing Three Island Rapids (at the head of today's Mooneys Bay) and returning to the Rideau River in the still water above Three Island Rapids (so a few hundred metres south (upstream) of today's Mooneys Bay).
 The route we travel today is actually his Plan B - which included a dam at Hogs Back and putting locks into the canal cut (he originally planned to have 3 lift locks at Hogs Back but later moved two of those to Hartwells).
 By early 1827, this second plan (dam and locks) had been adopted.
 His first plan would have involved much rock excavation (very hard to do in those days) and his second plan (creating slackwater with the use of a dam) avoided this.

 You'll be paddling though an area of high urban development.
 For much of this section, the canal is bounded by bicycle/walking paths.
-You'll be able to get out and stretch at a few places along the route, Hartwells Locks, Dows Lake and the Ottawa Locks.
+You'll be able to get out and stretch at a few places along the route such as at Hartwells Locks, Dows Lake and the Ottawa Locks.
 There are also a couple of spots along the bicycle/walking paths where water access has been added (normally you'll be faced with a concrete wall and fence).
 However these are few and far between.

 The Locks